ebiggers/fsverity-utils/README.md

     # encoded, in case the integrated signing cannot be used:
     fsverity digest file --compact --for-builtin-sig | tr -d '\n' | xxd -p -r | openssl smime -sign -in /dev/stdin ...
 ```

-### With IMA

-IMA support for fs-verity is planned.

 ## Notices